 - Select and copy a subset of the data to your own project - Use the selected data within your own analyses in your project.

-- Access the SGDP public project by selecting Simons Genome Diversity Project from Public projects in the top navigation bar.
+- Click Public projects in the top navigation bar.

-- In the pop-up window, you can name your copy of the project, select a billing group and modify execution settings if needed.
+- In the pop-up window, you can name your copy of the project, select a billing group and decide whether this project will contain controlled data.

 - Once you've customized the details, click Copy to copy the entire project.